-• Changes in tax laws and regulations or in the Company's operations may impact the Company's effective tax rate and may adversely affect its earnings and cash flow.
+• Changes in tax laws and regulations or in our operations may impact the Company's effective tax rate and may adversely affect our business, financial condition and operating results.

 The Company's future effective tax rate could be affected by changes in tax laws and regulations or their interpretation, changes in the mix of earnings in countries with differing statutory tax rates, or changes in the valuation of deferred tax assets and liabilities.
 The realization of deferred income tax assets is assessed and a valuation allowance is recorded if it is "more likely than not" that all or a portion of the deferred tax asset will not be realized.
 If the actual amount of the Company's future taxable income is less than the amount it is currently projecting with respect to specific tax jurisdictions, or if there is a change in the time period within which the deferred tax asset becomes deductible, the Company could be required to record a valuation allowance against its deferred tax assets.
 The recording of a valuation allowance would result in an increase in the Company's effective tax rate, and would have an adverse effect on its operating results.
 In addition, changes in statutory tax rates may change the Company's deferred tax assets or liability balances, which would have either a favorable or unfavorable impact on its effective tax rate.
+Additionally, reform proposals put forth by members of the U.S. Congress and the new presidential administration have introduced greater uncertainty with respect to tax and trade policies, tariffs and government regulations affecting trade between the U.S. and other countries.
+Major developments in tax policy or trade relations, such as the disallowance of tax deductions for imported merchandise or the imposition of unilateral tariffs on imported products, could have a material adverse effect on our business, results of operations and liquidity.

-· Resolutions of tax disputes may adversely affect the Company's earnings and cash flow.
+Resolutions of tax disputes may adversely affect the Company's earnings and cash flow.

 Significant judgment is required in determining the Company's effective tax rate and in evaluating its tax positions.
 The Company provides for uncertain tax positions with respect to tax positions that do not meet the recognition thresholds or measurement standards mandated by applicable accounting guidance.
 Fluctuations in federal, state, local and foreign taxes or changes to uncertain tax positions, including related interest and penalties, may impact the Company's effective tax rate and its financial results.
 The Company is regularly under audit by tax authorities, and although the Company believes its tax estimates are reasonable, the final outcome of tax audits and related litigation could be materially different than that reflected in its historical income tax provisions and accruals.
 In addition, when particular tax matters arise, a number of years may elapse before such matters are audited and finally resolved.
 Favorable resolution of such matters could be recognized as a reduction to the Company's effective tax rate in the year of resolution.
 Unfavorable resolution of any tax matter could increase the effective tax rate.
 Any resolution of a tax issue may require the use of cash in the year of resolution.
+Additionally, adverse outcomes from tax audits that we may be subject to in any of the jurisdictions in which we operate, could result in an unfavorable change in our effective tax rate, which could adversely affect our business, financial condition and operating results.